-In the European Union (EU) and the USA, we report expenditure associated with our lobbying activities in line with the requirements and guidelines set out in the EU Transparency Register and the US Lobbying Disclosure Act, respectively.
+In the European Union (EU) and the USA, we report expenditure associated with our lobbying activities, which includes estimated percentages of industry association costs, in line with the requirements and guidelines set out in the EU Transparency Register and the US Lobbying Disclosure Act respectively.
 There are different rules for which costs should be reported in these two submissions and we are required to comply with the appropriate requirements for each jurisdiction.
 These submissions are publicly available:

 - In the EU, Shell’s reported estimated annual costs related to activities covered by the register were €5,500,000 to €5,999,999 in 2022.

 - In the USA, Shell’s reported expenses related to lobbying practices were $6,660,000 in 2022.

 In 2022, we continued to advocate our policy positions on climate and the energy transition and provided updates about our advocacy on our website.
 For example, we supported a range of policy measures within the EU’s Fit for 55 package, and supported the US Inflation Reduction Act that contains various clean energy provisions.
 As well as many other events, we attended the UN Climate Change Conference (COP27) and UN Biodiversity Conference (COP15) as observers, to listen and learn.